Javier Milei: Foreign policy

 Milei made a radical change to Argentina's traditional foreign policy, aligning Argentina with the United States and Israel.
 Some analysts, like Ayelén Oliva of the BBC News or Walter Schmidt of Clarín, have compared his rapprochement to these countries to President Menem's similar policies in the 1990s.

 Milei's views on the Russian invasion of Ukraine had distanced him from other right-wing figures.
 He first supported Ukraine in its defense against Russia, and sent military helicopters to Ukraine during the first months of his presidency.
 Milei also cooled relations with Russia, and has considered sending more lethal aid to Ukraine.
 However, since the change in U.S. administration in 2025, Milei's government started backing U.S.-led peace efforts.

 During the Gaza war, Milei was a fierce supporter of Israel, vowing his "unwavering" support.
-Among his measures in support of Israel, Milei declared Hamas as a terrorist organization in July 2024, and ordered the Argentine delegation at the UN to vote against the incoporation of the State of Palestine into the United Nations.
-Milei also made a state visit to Israel on 6 February 2024, in which he announced plans to relocate the Argentine embassy in Israel from Tel Aviv to Jerusalem, and where he visited a kibbutz that had been attacked by Hamas militants during the October 7 attacks.
-Milei declared two days of national mourning over the return of the bodies of the Bibas family (who were Argentine citizens) on 21 February 2025.
-On 11 June 2025, while addressing the Knesset, Milei confirmed that Argentina will effectively move its embassy to Jerusalem.
-On 20 June 2025, while giving an interview, Milei stated that Iran is an enemy of Argentina, citing past terrorist attacks on Argentine soil allegedly supported by the Iranian regime.
-Milei celebrated Israeli strikes on Iran, stating that "today is a great day for Western civilization".
+Among his measures in support of Israel, Milei declared Hamas as a terrorist organization in July 2024, and ordered the Argentine delegation at the UN to vote against the incorporation of the State of Palestine into the United Nations.
+In February 2024, Milei visited Israel and went to a kibbutz that had been attacked by Hamas militants during the October 7 attacks.
+After the confirmation of the deaths of Bibas family (who were Argentine citizens kidnapped by Hamas), Milei declared two days of national mourning upon the return of the family's bodies on 21 February 2025.